psanford/sqlite3vfshttp/README.md

 This is possible even for private files stored in S3 by generating a presigned URL and passing that to this library.
 That allows the client to make HTTP Get range requests without it needing to know how to sign S3 requests.

+## Building a loadable extension for the sqlite3 cli

+The `sqlite3` cli supports runtime loadable extensions.
+We can build `sqlite3vfshttp` as a shared library, and then load it from the `sqlite3` cli to interactively query sqlite databases over http connections.
+The shared library code is located in the `sqlite3http-ext` directory.
+See the sqlite3http-ext/README.md for more details.

 ## Demo